vcb88/crew-ai-demo/SPECIFICATION.md

 1.  **User Request:** "I want to start investing in AI stocks.
 Help me understand it, see if I can afford it, and schedule time to learn."
 2.  **Deep Research Agent:** Receives a task to research "overview of AI stocks and their potential."
     *   *Output:* Comprehensive research report on AI stocks.
+3.  **Memory Agent (Store):** Receives the research report from Deep Research Agent and stores it in the vector database for future reference.
+    *   *Input:* Research report from Deep Research Agent.
+    *   *Output:* Confirmation of memory storage.
-3.  **Tutor Agent:** Receives a task to "explain the basics of stock investment and how to interpret AI stock research."
+4.  **Tutor Agent:** Receives a task to "explain the basics of stock investment and how to interpret AI stock research."
     *   *Input:* Output from Deep Research Agent.
+    *   *Memory Retrieval (Optional):* Queries Memory Agent for past explanations on "stock investment basics" to enrich its context.
     *   *Output:* Simplified explanation of stock investment and AI stock research.
+5.  **Memory Agent (Store):** Receives the explanation from Tutor Agent and stores it in the vector database.
+    *   *Input:* Explanation from Tutor Agent.
+    *   *Output:* Confirmation of memory storage.
-4.  **Financial Advisor Agent:** Receives a task to "assess user's current budget for a new investment in AI stocks."
+6.  **Financial Advisor Agent:** Receives a task to "assess user's current budget for a new investment in AI stocks."
     *   *Input:* Output from Deep Research Agent (for context on AI stocks) and potentially user's financial data (simulated).
     *   *Output:* Financial assessment and advice on affordability.
+7.  **Memory Agent (Store):** Receives the financial advice from Financial Advisor Agent and stores it in the vector database.
+    *   *Input:* Financial advice from Financial Advisor Agent.
+    *   *Output:* Confirmation of memory storage.
-5.  **Planner Agent:** Receives a task to "schedule dedicated time for the user to learn about AI stock investment and review financial advice."
+8.  **Planner Agent:** Receives a task to "schedule dedicated time for the user to learn about AI stock investment and review financial advice."
     *   *Input:* Output from Tutor Agent (learning content) and Financial Advisor Agent (advice).
     *   *Output:* Proposed schedule for learning and review sessions.
+9.  **Memory Agent (Store):** Receives the generated schedule from Planner Agent and stores it in the vector database.
+    *   *Input:* Schedule from Planner Agent.
+    *   *Output:* Confirmation of memory storage.

 ### Example 2: Healthy Lifestyle Integration
 1.  **User Request:** "I want to start a healthier lifestyle.
 Can you suggest a plan and help me fit it into my week?"